vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ```

-We are not talking about a randomized hexademcial string.
+We are not talking about a randomized hexadecimal string.
 The contents of files are pushed though a mathematical function that converts it into a unique 32 character long sequence.
 That means that you get the same hashed result when you apply the function to the same content twice—or how often you like.

 Through that clever mechanism it is possible to check for changes and only update files that would result in a different MD5 hash.
 For caching purposes, this is golden.
 If nothing has changed it is cached by the web browser for future requests.
 In that context, cache busting simply means that remote clients will request a new copy of a file because the fingerprint has changed.
 Of course, a new fingerprint will created and added to the filename of your asset.